Effective date: 19 February 2026

 YOUR RIGHTS

-Under the General Data Protection Regulation you have a number of important rights free of charge.
+Under the UK General Data Protection Regulation (GDPR) and Data Protection Act 2018 you have a number of important rights free of charge.
 In summary those include rights to:

-For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the General Data Protection Regulation.
+For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the data protection legislation.

 If you would like to exercise any of those rights, please: